grocid/libPQP/README.md

 # libPQP - a Python post-quantum library

-*Update 8 September 2016*: libPQP is deprecated due to a [newly published attack](http://eprint.iacr.org/2016/858.pdf).
+*Update 8 September 2016*: Current version of libPQP is deprecated due to a [newly published attack](http://eprint.iacr.org/2016/858.pdf).
+Possible mitigations:
+* Forward-secrecy method where the secret key and corresponding public key gets updated over short intervals.
+* Automatically reject any message which is decoded with higher error rate than some constant t, where t implies a negligable decoding error.

 This is a simplistic prototype of a post-quantum cryptography library in Python.
 PQP stands for Post-Quantum PGP.
 The library is not production ready and should not be used in a real-life context, but works fine for testing purposes.
 The plan is, once the code has been audited, to translate it to Javascript and create a webapp.